KennyGifford/kennygifford.github.io/night_light.md

 The goal of the project was to teach basic electronics, coding, and 3D modelling concepts over multiple workshops to students ages 14~20.

 I helped design the circuit for a solar charged, battery powered, WiFi controlled, RGB night light.
-This circuit was to be enclosed by a 3D printed shroud to project custom shadow patterns that the students would design onto the ceiling.
+This circuit was to be enclosed by a 3D printed shroud to project custom shadow patterns which were designed by the students.

 ### Constraints
 * Total budget of \$250